turingschool/curriculum/source/topics/performance/background_jobs.markdown

 And then, in the terminal,

 {% terminal %}
-$ bundle exec rake environment resque:work QUEUE=email
+$ bundle exec rake environment resque:work QUEUE=sleep
 {% endterminal %}

 As usual.